 Planting sorghum early is important because borers typically are more abundant in late-planted sorghum.
 Shredding stalks very close to the ground or plowing and disking stubble destroys overwintering larvae by exposing them to cold temperatures in more northern regions of Texas.
 This practice reduces borer abundance the next year.
-Insecticidal control rarely is justified.

 To determine the presence of stem borers, examine the sorghum plants carefully.
 Small holes near the leaf axis indicate that a larva has entered the stalk.
 Once larvae have entered the stalk, stalks must be split to see the larvae.
 Inspect leaves carefully, because eggs are hard to find.
-Clusters containing 10 to 20 individual eggs may be on the top or underside of leaves, depending on the borer species.
+Clusters containing 10 to 20 individual eggs may be on the top or undersides of leaves, depending on the borer species.
 Assess the abundance of eggs and small larvae before larvae bore into stalks.
-Insecticidal control is effective, only if applied before larvae bore into stalks.
-Karate and Sevin are labeled for controlling southwestern corn borer in sorghum.
+Insecticidal control is effective only if applied before larvae bore into stalks.